jmvlangen/DnDtracker/D&D tracker/README.txt

 variable at the end of the first path.
 Variables in the second path will be created if they do not already exist (like the create command).
 The second argument can also be left out, in which case the value of the variable at the end of the first path is copied to a variable with the same name in the environment.
+When the optional third argument is set to something that evaluates to the boolean value false or a void value, the copy command will not create variables if they do not exist.

 ----v) Move-----------------------------------------------------------------------------
 The move command moves a variable to another location.
 The move command accepts two